Subscribe / Renew

 Real estate is all about location, but timing is also critically important.

 It took a total of 25 years to assemble the five parcels on West Seattle’s Alki Beach where Infinity Shore Club is being developed.
 We had a vision several years ago to develop a waterfront residential community for the Pacific Northwest that was inspired by luxury properties in Hawaii, Florida, California, Mexico and the Mediterranean.
-We assembled the best possible collaborators to make that dream a reality a team that includes Bob Tiscareno Architects, Susan Marinello Design, Walsh Construction, CDI Engineering and many more.
+We assembled the best possible collaborators to make that dream a reality a team that includes Bob Tiscareno Associates, Susan Marinello Design, Walsh Construction, CDI Engineering and many more.
 Our objective was and is to create a coming-of-age condominium design for Seattle.

 Then the pandemic hit.
 Then the West Seattle Bridge was closed.